mwilliamson/mammoth.js/README.md

 Browserify can be used to run Mammoth in the browser.
 To see an example, run `make setup` and open `browser-demo/index.html` in a web browser.

+### CLI

+You can convert docx files by passing the path to the docx file and the output file.
+For instance:

+    mammoth document.docx output.html

+If no output file is specified, output is written to stdout instead.

 ### Library